LakshmiRadhakrishnan09/AWS-Security-Specialist/SecurityIncidentResponse.md

 Compromised EC2 - https://www.youtube.com/watch?v=pPCuCYrhIyI

-Isolation by Security Group may not be sufficient due to "Untracked connections".
+Isolation by Security Group may not be sufficient for "Tracked connection" due to "Connection tracking".
 For eg: SSH allowed from a specific ip/port will not be terminated, even if existing SG is removed.

 Solution: Create quad 0 all port.
 Add this SG.
 Then remove this and add No rules. ( Need two steps).